Theodore Roosevelt Presidential Library: Location selection

-The Library is being built in North Dakota due in large part to both local and regional enthusiasm for the project, and Theodore Roosevelt's personal connections to the state.
+The museum is in North Dakota due in large part to both local and regional enthusiasm for the project, and Theodore Roosevelt's personal connections to the state.
+Some view it as a calculated risk to locate it where local population is not large.
+The state of North Dakota sees it as a logical place, though Roosevelt’s time at his ranch was not long.

 Theodore Roosevelt first came to the North Dakota Badlands on September 8, 1883.
 Roosevelt arrived with the intent to hunt bison, but he subsequently formed a deeper connection with the land–so much so that he invested in two ranches in the area: the Maltese Cross and the Elkhorn.
 Roosevelt would return after the tragic deaths of both his wife, Alice, and mother, Mittie, on Valentine's Day in 1884.
 He sought refuge, healing, and strength in the landscape–Roosevelt famously said the region is where the "romance of my life began."

 Roosevelt would view his time in North Dakota fondly.
 He once said that if he was ever forced to retain just one memory from his life, he "would take the memory of my life on the ranch, with its experiences close to Nature and among the men who lived nearest her."
-Moreover, Roosevelt would credit his time in the region as being formative to understanding not only himself, but the lives of others, famously declaring that he "never would have been President if it had not been for my experiences in North Dakota."
+Roosevelt, while campaigning for North Dakotans' votes on a whistle stop tour, told them, "I never would have been President if it had not been for my experiences in North Dakota."

-In 2019 the North Dakota Legislative Assembly authorized a $50 million operating endowment for the proposed library, to be made available after the foundation raised $100 million for construction; the Foundation has since reached this milestone, unlocking the $50 million.
+In 2019 the North Dakota Legislative Assembly authorized a $50 million operating endowment for the proposed museum, to be made available after the foundation raised $100 million for construction; the Foundation has since reached this milestone, unlocking the $50 million.